DashPgi/DashPgi/README.md

 - 🔭 I’m currently working on my Skills
 - 🌱 I’m currently learning More Skills
-- 👯 I’m looking to collaborate on No Where
+- 👯 I’m looking to collaborate with No one
 - 💬 Ask me about My Skill , My Motivate,My Goal and My Dreams
 - 📫 How to reach me: If(i want ): you can find me.  else: you Can't never Find me :))
 - 😄 Pronouns: ofcourse him/he